magesuite/smile-docker-boilerplate/README.md

-# Using Docker with Magento
+# Magento Docker Boilerplate

+**/!\ This is a work in progress, there is no official release yet.**

 ## Description

-This repository provides a skeleton that allows to set up a Magento project using Docker Compose.
+This repository provides a boilerplate that allows to set up a Magento project using Docker Compose.
-It is the recommended skeleton to use for Smile projects.
+It is the recommended boilerplate to use for Magento projects.

 It is compatible with Magento >= 2.4.2.
 For older Magento versions, use the [ansible skeleton](https://git.smile.fr/magento2/architecture-skeleton).